 In partnership with:

-Welcome to the 2020 edition of OpenMoney’s UK Advice Gap Report, the second year we have run this study.
+Welcome to the 2021 edition of OpenMoney’s UK Advice Gap Report, the third year we have run this study.

-The data, combined with our own experience of speaking to customers every day, gives us an insight into the financial lives of people of all ages and levels of wealth.
-It highlights the real issues presented by the advice gap in the UK and the importance of the finance industry and policy makers working together to increase the availability of regulated financial advice.
+The report combines research among 2,000 British adults with our own experience of speaking to customers every day, to give us an insight into the financial lives of people of all ages and levels of wealth.
+It highlights the real issues presented by the advice gap in the UK and the importance of the finance industry and policy makers working together to increase the availability, and accessibility, of regulated financial advice.

-Click the download link to download our full finance gap report to see more on how the advice gap as evolved both over the last 12 months and since the original advice gap research conducted by Citizens Advice in 2015, and what this means for you.
+Click download to access our full finance gap report and read more on how the advice gap as evolved both over the last 12 months and since the original advice gap research conducted by Citizens Advice in 2015, and what factors have influenced it.

 Follow us for more: